-Lockdowns exacerbated France’s digital gap and educational disparities.
-In March 2020, lockdown measures forced schools to move to remote learning, leaving disadvantaged children behind.
-The French Ministry of Education reported that over 500,000 low-income pupils dropped out due to the digital gap, creating an educational crisis.
+The lockdowns have exacerbated the digital divide and educational disparities in France.
+In March 2020, lockdown measures forced schools to switch to remote learning, leaving disadvantaged children behind.
+The French Ministry of Education reported that over 500,000 low-income pupils had dropped out due to the digital divide, creating an educational crisis.

-The Foundation responded to the country’s schooling crisis, expanding the #WeAreAllConnected Initiative to France.
+The Foundation responded to the country’s schooling crisis by expanding the #WeAreAllConnected Initiative to France.

-- Échirolles Thomas Edison High School received 20 PCs in July 2020.
+- Thomas Edison High School in Échirolles received 20 PCs in July 2020.
 One of the Foundation’s Board Members, Patrick Dureault, spoke about the digital divide and the Foundation’s goal.

-- The Chambéry group “Ma Chance Moi Aussi” received 15 more laptops in September 2020 to help children, families, and teachers close the digital divide.
+- In Chambéry the Association “Ma Chance Moi Aussi” received 15 more laptops in September 2020 to help children, families, and teachers close the digital divide.

-- The French ST sites donated 100 more PCs to organizations to help them manage their educational operations.
+- ST sites in France donated more than 100 PCs to various organizations to help them manage their educational operations.
 More in detail: 27 PCs were given to the La Garenne Highschool in Voiron and the La Varappe association in Aubagne in Q1 2021; 17 PCs were given to Vercors Sciences in Lans en Vercors and Grésifablab in Crolles in Q3 2021; and the Parents d’Elèves indépendant de Montlouis group, CSC La Passerelle, the University of Grenoble, and Marie Curie High School in Echirolles received 33 PCs in the fourth quarter of 2021.

 In 2022, thanks to the partnerships established with the ST Sites in France, the Foundation donated more than 300 PCs to various organizations :